 I'm sometimes criticized for speaking out with concern about cannabis use in our teen population.
-I do worry that certain emotional and personality-development factors can be slowed down, impeded, or even out-right blocked and thrown into retrograde, when teenagers use grass regularly through their formative years.
+But it's trued - I do worry that certain emotional and personality-development factors can be slowed down, impeded, or even out-right blocked and thrown into retrograde, when teenagers use weed regularly through their formative years.

 As Newsweek stated it, "In the new study, researchers set out to better understand the possible risk of frequent cannabis use and cognitive function among teenagers and young adults.
 Their research, which was sparked by the shifting cultural views and policy changes surrounding the drug, found that cognitive effects exist, but may not last long."

 Universal Emotional Challenges: There's no way around the emotional challenges of growing up.
-We're all by our very nature bashful as adolescents when the sex hormones suddenly disrupt our entire sense of who we are as young adults.
+We're all by our very nature bashful as adolescents, when the sex hormones suddenly disrupt our entire sense of who we are as young adults.
 Pubescence is vastly complex not only biologically but especially emotionally.
 We have intense feelings we never had before.
 We experience powerful sexual urges and pleasures but also massive anxieties and self-doubt and so forth.

-Therefore I stand my ground unless proven wrong on this key factor of marijuana use in our culture.
+Therefore I stand my ground unless proven wrong, on this key factor of teen marijuana use in our culture.
 I have no objection to kids smoking a few times a month, or even a couple times a week.
 But I feel sad (and want to do something) for kids who fall into the rut of avoiding everyday emotional trauma by staying high through their teen years.

 No Judgment Please: Having stated that concern that I feel quite strongly, I want to emphasize that this is my opinion and not a proven fact.
 I know quite a few adults who smoked their way through their teen years who are flourishing emotionally as adults - there's no absolute rule here.
 But we all know that humans avoid pain, both physical and also emotional, when possible.

 But as a therapist I know from observation and research that we grow when we confront our anxieties and insecurities and confusions, and put ourselves in position to have new experience in which we can grow and evolve and transcend youthful anxieties - and emerge as fully responsive adults.

-Kids experimenting with marijuana is usually a plus in my understanding - grass does open new doors, expand perspectives, relieve emotional anxieties, and set kids free to explore their own depths - and usually this is a definite plus in personality development and so forth.
+Kids experimenting with marijuana is usually a plus in my understanding - pot does open new doors, expand perspectives, relieve emotional anxieties, and set kids free to explore their own depths - and usually this is a definite plus in personality development and so forth.

 But when grass or anything else is used habitually to avoid the very feelings and situations that enable teens to mature and evolve, there's a definite problem to be dealt with.
-Let's all talk this through together, all ages included, so that we become ore educated, share various perspectives, and offer assistance to young adults moving through the inevitable traumas of teen life.
+Let's all talk this through together, all ages included, so that we become more educated, share various perspectives, and offer assistance to young adults moving through the inevitable traumas of teen life.